Comprehensive Guide to Mastering the BARB Test

-This final part of the army BARB test will test your ability to mentally rotate objects, quickly and correctly.
-For many people this final section is the toughest.
+This final part of the British army test will measure your ability to mentally rotate objects, quickly and correctly.
+For many people, the symbol rotation test is the toughest among all the tests.

 3 top tips for this section:

-1) Of course, I want you to practise!
-Just like for every other section of the BARB Test.
-It is the only way to up your speed.
+1) Of course, we want you to practise!
+Just like for every other section of the British Army Careers Centre Test.
+It is the only way to improve your speed.

-3) Watch out for this sneaky tactic: They throw in shapes that are mirror images of each other.
+3) Watch out for this: They throw in shapes that are mirror images of each other.
 At first glance, and if you are working quickly, they look identical but they will never fit together.
-And that’s basically what you want to be constantly asking yourself during this exercise: How many pairs would fit on top of each other perfectly, if rotated?
+And that’s basically what you want to be constantly asking yourself during this exercise: How many pairs would fit on top of each other perfectly if rotated?

-You will be given your GTI score straight away and -as long as you have reached the minimum 26 points- you will receive your list of suitable job roles to take away and research.
+You will get instant access to your GTI score straight away.
+As long as you have reached the minimum score of 26 points, you will receive your list of suitable army job roles to take away and research.

-You will also need to sit your numeracy and literacy aptitude tests, before going on to your Army Assessment/Selection Centre.
+You will also need to sit your numeracy test and literacy aptitude test before going on to your Army Assessment Centre.